-- The Conservatives won 330 seats, a gain of 28 and four more than are needed for a majority.
+- Britain’s ruling Conservative Party has won 330 seats in the House of Commons, a gain of 28 and four more than are needed for a majority.

-- David Cameron was due to stay on as prime minister.
+- David Cameron is due to stay on as prime minister.

 - Labour went down from 256 to 232 seats.
-The Liberal Democrats, who have ruled in coalition with the Conservatives since 2010, lost 48 out of 56 seats.
+The Liberal Democrats, who have ruled in coalition with Cameron since 2010, lost 48 of their 56 seats.

 - The Scottish National Party took 56 out of 59 seats in Scotland.

-- The United Kingdom Independence Party’s Nigel Farage failed to win a seat.
+- Nigel Farage’s United Kingdom Independence Party failed to win any seats.

 Polls open this morning across the United Kingdom at 7 o’clock and will close tonight at 10.
 Some fifty million Britons are registered to vote.
 At stake is command of the world’s fifth-largest economy, the island nation’s membership of the European Union and possibly the United Kingdom’s very future.

 Across England, Northern Ireland, Scotland and Wales, voters elect a total of 650 members of Parliament.
 Polls show neither Prime Minister David Cameron’s Conservatives nor the opposition Labour Party winning an outright majority.
 Given that there is no polling data available for each constituency, it is difficult to predict the outcome.
 If the national result is only a few percentage points different from the polls — which have the Conservatives and Labour virtually tied — it could affect numerous seats.